Tai Chi class info

 special note to spouses/ partners/ family members/

-significant others: Any person wishing to enter Tai Chi
+significant others: Anyone wishing to enter Tai Chi

 training at 6th Dimension™, please independently follow